 A Creative Life cannot be fashioned in one year.
 Becoming Creative is not only complicated and multi-factoral but time-consuming.
 At least 10,000 hours must be logged in a single domain for the Creator to even have a platform to stand on.

 Living the Creative Life does not guarantee success as a Creator, but I concur with Thomas Jefferson in that

 Dispositions of the mind, like limbs of the body, acquire strength by exercise.

-So, we’ll experiment, work and learn as Creators do.
-We’ll test drive this version of full-blast living.
-And I’ll be writing about the process.
+So, we experimented, worked and learned as Creators do.
+We test-drove this version of full-blast living.
+And I wrote about the process.

 Just as there is never really a perfect time to have a child, you just do it and brace yourself for the roller-coaster ride called parenthood, there is no best time to start a project like this.
-I began when I was 29 weeks pregnant and on forced bed rest due to serious maternal/fetal blood incompatibility complications.
+I began when I was 29 weeks pregnant, in a hospital-bed due to serious maternal/fetal blood incompatibility complications.
 My children, ages 10, 7, 5 and 23 months, were unsettled and trying to adjust to having a mom that could not get up to make them lunch or help them get dressed in the morning.
 But, between hospital overnights and Skyped conversations, I spent my days and nights on a brand new lazy-boy chair in the grand central space we call The Music Room.
-Our old piano is here and our shelves are stuffed with great books.
-There are Kapla blocks to build with and a wooden castle with queens and kings to play with.
+Our old piano stood there and our shelves were stuffed with great books.
+There were Kapla blocks to build with and a wooden castle with queens and kings to play with.
 This is the place where we began; a place in a time of change, a place where my body was creating a new life, a place where my mind longed to do the same.

 Visiting Creating Brains for the first time?
 There ‘s lots to read!
 Check out 5 of my favorite posts below– and thanks for visiting.
 Please leave me a comment.
 I love to hear from readers!